 Unfortunately, invasive species can be found everywhere — on the ground, in the air, in our water… they could even be in your own backyard…

-Throughout spring, we observe National Invasive Species Awareness Week and Invasive Plant Pest and Disease Awareness Month, putting the spotlight on some of the most notorious invaders, and so there’s no better time to talk about one of the scariest, most fiendish creatures spreading through North America with the relentless tenacity of The Blob:
+As we move into the spookiest season, monsters are at the forefront of our minds, so there’s no better time to talk about one of the scariest, most fiendish creatures spreading through North America with the relentless tenacity of The Blob:

 Zebra mussels and quagga mussels are very small freshwater mollusks that are invasive to North America (and many other places around the world).
 They are both named after the zebra-striped patterns on their shells, although it can be hard to see — they’re about the size of a fingernail.

 (For the triviaphiles out there, put this in your back pocket: Quagga mussels are named after the “quagga,” an extinct relative of the zebra.
 The more you know!)